kaneplusplus/listdown/README.md

 organize outputs, describe a study, discuss results, and provide conclusions (*narrative* components).

-listdown provides a reproducible means for producing a document with specified computational components.
+{listdown} provides a reproducible means for producing a document with specified computational components.
 It is most compatible with data analysis pipelines where the data format is fixed but the analyses are either being updated, which may affect narrative components including